Bernoulli Factories and Black-Box Reductions in Mechanism Design: Introduction

 We propose and solve two fundamental problems for the expectations from samples model.
 The first problem considers the biases $\mathbf p = (p_1,\ldots,p_m)$ of $m$ Bernoulli random variables as the marginal probabilities of a distribution on $\{1,\ldots,m\}$ (i.e., ${\mathbf p}$ satisfies $\sum_i p_i = 1$) and asks to sample from this distribution.
 We develop an algorithm that we call the Bernoulli Race to solve this problem.

 The second problem corresponds to the ``soft maximum'' problem given by a regularizer that is a multiple $1/\lambda$ of the Shannon entropy function $H({\mathbf p}) = -\sum_i p_i \log p_i$.
-The marginal probabilities on outcomes that maximize the expected value of the distribution over outcomes plus the entropy regularizer are given by exponential weights,\footnote{This is a standard relationship that has, for example, been employed in previous work in mechanism design \citep[e.g.,][]{HuangKannan-12}.} i.e., the function outputs $i$ with probability proportional to $e^{\lambda p_i}$.
+The marginal probabilities on outcomes that maximize the expected value of the distribution over outcomes less the cost of the negative entropy regularizer are given by exponential weights i.e., the function outputs $i$ with probability proportional to $e^{\lambda p_i}$ (this is a standard relationship that has, for example, been employed in previous work in mechanism design, e.g., \citet{HuangKannan-12}).
 A straightforward exponentiation and then reduction to the Bernoulli Race above does not have polynomial sample complexity.
 We develop an algorithm that we call the Fast Exponential Bernoulli Race to solve this problem.

 \paragraph{Black-box Reductions in Mechanism Design.}

 A special case of the problem that we must solve to apply the standard approach to black-box reductions is the \emph{single-agent multiple-urns problem}.
 In this setting, a single agent faces a set $X$ of urns, and each urn contains a random object whose distribution is unknown, but can be sampled.
 The agent's type determines his utility for each object; fixing this type, urn $i$ is associated with a random real-valued reward with unknown expectation $\mu_i$.
 Our goal is to allocate the agent his favorite urn, or close to it.